Uzbek Americans

 Uzbek Americans (Amerikalik oʻzbeklar) are Americans of Uzbek descent as well as non-Uzbek former citizens of Uzbekistan.
 The community also includes those who have dual American and Uzbek citizenship.

 History

 Uzbek families have migrated to the United States since the late 1950s, primarily to the New York metropolitan area.
 The first Uzbek families came from Eastern Europe, but from the mid-1960s they mainly came from Turkey and, to a lesser extent, Turkmenistan, Saudi Arabia, and elsewhere.

-According to U.S. Department of State Bureau of Consular Affairs Statistics, 56,028 families won visas through the DV lottery program between 1996–2016.
+According to statistics collected by the US Department of State's Bureau of Consular Affairs, 56,028 families won visas through the DV lottery program between 1996–2016.

 A wave of Uzbek immigrants to the United States settled in the country in the 1980s, because of the Soviet invasion of Afghanistan.
-From the early 1990s to the present day, most of the Uzbeks who migrate go to the U.S.
+From the early 1990s to the present day, most of the Uzbeks who migrate go to the US.

 Demography

 Uzbek President Shavkat Mirziyoyev with members of the Uzbek diaspora in New York City, home to more than half of all Uzbek Americans, most settling in Queens or Brooklyn.